Social Pragmatic Communication Disorder (SPCD): Signs, Autism and IEPs

 Pragmatics refers to the social rules and conventions that govern how we use language in different contexts.
 It’s not just about what we say but how we say it, why we say it, and how our words are understood in social interactions.
 Pragmatics involves understanding things like:

-In short, pragmatics is about the “social use of language” or how we use words and gestures to communicate effectively and appropriately in various social situations.
+Pragmatic language is the “social use of language” or how we use words and gestures to communicate effectively and appropriately in various social situations.

 Pragmatic Meaning